 Summer is finally here, and with our particular situation brought about by the pandemic, many families are looking for places closer to them to explore.
-Luckily, the Vieux (Old Montreal and the Old Port) is bursting with activities to rediscover or experience for the very first time.
+Luckily, le Vieux is bursting with activities to seek out.

 Is your child a history fan?
 We’ve gathered here a list of activities curated especially for budding history enthusiasts!

 Is your child into ships, treasure, and everything pirate?
-As luck would have it, the Pointe-à-Callière Museum is running the Pirates or Corsairs? exposition, which reimagines the universe of Pierre Le Moyne d’Iberville for your little landlubbers!
-The voyage sets sail Tuesday through Sunday, from 11 a.m. to 5 p.m. for a reasonable price: 4 years and younger get in free, $8 for 5-8 year olds, or $42 for the family.
-Aboard the corsair ship, The d’Iberville, your kids will be plunged into a world of adventure, where they can test their physical and intellectual abilities and see if they have what it takes to be a true corsair.
+As luck would have it, the Pointe-à-Callière Museum is running the Pirates or Privateers? exhibit permanently, which reimagines the universe of Pierre Le Moyne d’Iberville for your little landlubbers!
+Aboard the privateer ship, The d’Iberville, your kids will be plunged into a world of adventure, where they can test their physical and intellectual abilities and see if they have what it takes to be a true privateer.

 If you’re going to be walking all over town, why not explore the historical aspects of Montreal to better understand the origins of our fair city through captivating accounts and peculiar anecdotes?
-Piquing the curiosity of young and old minds has been Guidatour’s objective for several years, and at that, they have proven successful!
+Guidatour’s ability to pique the curiosity of young and old minds alike fully explains their success in the many years they’ve been around!

 Additionally, the green roof of the Grand Quay is well worth the detour.
 There, you can find a timeline that lays out the history of the Port, from the town’s founding to today!
 It is a great way to learn more about the city while staying active and enjoying great weather and the unmistakable view of the Vieux!

-Come savour the aromas and unique colours of this magnificent plot of nature, situated deep in the heart of the historic neighbourhood, and take a step back in time to the 18th century.
+Come savour this magnificent plot of nature, situated deep in the heart of the historic neighbourhood, and take a step back in time to the 18th century.
 This is a great way for children to learn about plants’ uses and to take time to contemplate the beauty of nature, all while learning plenty of interesting facts about the gardens of New France.

 All precautions have been taken in accordance to the prescribed sanitary guidelines in order to ensure a safe visit for our guests.